Moving Cost Calculator

 How moving costs are calculated

-The four numbers every quote starts with
+The four inputs every quote starts with

-Every honest moving quote is built from four numbers: weight (or cubic feet for some van lines), distance, labor hours, and the calendar date.
+Every honest moving quote is built from four inputs: weight (or cubic feet for some van lines), distance, labor hours, and the calendar date.
 A dispatcher plugs those into a published tariff and the price falls out.
 If a sales rep gives you a flat figure without asking for at least three of the four, you are looking at a guess, not a quote.

 Local moves: hourly rates and crew size